-- All migrating and wintering birds are from the German population. - Identification of the birds by colour-rings and radio-transmitters. - Year-round monitoring allows classification of flocks in many cases even without ring identification.
+- All migrating and wintering birds are from the German population. - Identification of the birds by colour-rings (incl. camera traps) and radio-transmitters. - Year-round monitoring allows classification of flocks in many cases even without ring identification.

 What are the remaining gaps and what measures will your country do to address these gaps?